rappdw/redblackgraph/README.md

 2. `bin/run-image notebook`
 3. open the url in the log, e.g. http://localhost:8888/?token=1417275a25db329622eeee89e48e28dd6c1bae3edc3eb8d9

-This module provides two implementations of Red Blakc Graph. `redblackgraph.simple` has a pure python implementation.
-It is useful for illustrative purposes.
-There is an optimized implementation built on scipy's sparse matrix implementation in `redblackgraph.rgm`.
+This module provides two implementations of Red Blakc Graph.
+* `redblackgraph.simple` - a pure python implementation.
+This simple implementation is intended for illustrative purposes only.
+* `redblackgraph.rbm` - an optimized implementation built on scipy's sparse matrix implementation.

 # Usage Documentation
 TODO: see test cases for now, but will be adding documentation...